lalomartins/meteor-shower/README.md

 * Atmosphere smart packages
 * Git repos (any branch, tag, or even specific revision)
-* Archives (tar, tar.gz, tar.bz2, tar.lzma, zip, rar, 7z) from a given http/https URL
 * Bazaar repos (tip of any given branch)

-The example below has one of each:
+The example below has two of each, and all available options:

 ```yaml
 packages: